moverval/Discord-Auto-Partner/pm.md

 **Partner Text**

-Here should be your partner text
+Here should be your partner message